 All returns must be filed quarterly.
 Non-resident suppliers have until the 28th of the month following the end of a quarter to file and pay any GST owing, e.g. for the June 2017 quarter (Q2) the GST payment and return will be due by July 28.
 If no supplies have been recorded but you want to remain GST-registered in New Zealand then you must file a ‘nil’ return.

 On January 1, 2017, Russia extended their value-added tax (VAT) system to include the cross-border supply of digital goods and services.

 Like the existing rules in the EU there is no threshold in place.
 As a result all cross-border digital service supplies to Russia-based consumers (i.e. B2C) come under the umbrella of the new rules.

 Suppliers of these services must register with Russia’s Federal Tax Service.
-Once registered foreign digital service suppliers will have to remit the VAT collected no later than the 25th of the month following a quarter which has ended.
+Once registered foreign digital service suppliers will have to remit the VAT collected on a quarterly basis and no later than the 25th of the month following a quarter which has ended.